Skip to content

 Experiment Outputs

-To reduce the number of variables stored in a experiment result, the user can consult the Output tab and add filters.
-By default all variables except protected variables are included.
-To limit the stored variables, the user can click + New filter and select a type of filter and depending on the type define it:
+Reduce the number of variables stored in a result, by using the Output tab to add filters, in order to save storage.
+By default, all variables except protected variables are included.
+To limit the stored variables, please click + New filter and select a type of filter, and depending on the type define it:

-• Text: Enter the filter string according to the glob format (https://en.wikipedia.org/wiki/Glob_(programming), e.g. *summary* to keep all variables containing the string 'summary'.
+• Text: Enter the filter string according to the global format programming, e.g. summary to keep all variables containing the string 'summary'.

-• View: Select an existing view or the current view where the latter means all stickies and plots currently displayed on the canvas (meaning it will change if the shown stickies and plots are modified).
-All variables displayed in stickies and plots in the chosen view will be kept in the result.
+• View: Select an existing View or the current View where the latter means all stickies and plots currently displayed on the canvas.
+This means it will also change if the shown stickies and plots are modified.
+All variables displayed in stickies and plots in the chosen View will be kept in the result.

 Output filters can be removed by clicking the X.